vercel/next.js/docs/advanced-features/middleware.md

 }
 ```

+> **Note:** If you are using pageExtensions in your `next.config.js` make sure the middleware contains the appropriate name extensions.

 ## Matching Paths

 Middleware will be invoked for **every route in your project**.
 The following is the execution order: